 Pay the Payment in Part

 If you cannot afford to pay the entire amount of back-owed tax, you may be able to make a partial payment.
-Even though you may still owe an estimated tax payments penalty, the penalty will be lower because the amount of the fee depends, in part, on the amount of the taxes you owe.
+Even though you may still owe an estimated tax payment penalty, the penalty will be lower because the amount of the fee depends, in part, on the amount of the taxes you owe.

 Show You Do Not Owe the Tax